psalaets/psalaets.github.io/_posts/2015-02-23-namespacing-data-with-localforage.md

 }
 {% endhighlight %}

+Edit: Previously I said you need to set `name` *and* `storeName` but actually only `name` is required for namespacing data.

-## Set name and storeName
+## Set a custom name

 Override the [default config](http://mozilla.github.io/localForage/#config) by calling `localforage.config()`.
 This *must* be done before any [data API methods](http://mozilla.github.io/localForage/#data-api) are called.

 {% highlight javascript %}
 localforage.config({
-  name: 'My App',
+  name: 'My App'
-  storeName: 'my_app_data'
 });
 {% endhighlight %}

-The values for `name` and `storeName` should be unique across all other localForage instances on the domain.
-The `name` can be anything reasonable and `storeName` must be alphanumeric + underscores.
+The value for `name` should be unique across all other localForage instances on the domain.
+The value can be anything reasonable, I usually use my app's name.

-I usually use my app's name for `name` and something similar (adjusted to follow naming restrictions) for `storeName`.
 If you just need to keep your app's localForage data separate from other apps on the same domain, you're done.

 ## Creating multiple instances of localForage